A Simple Apparatus for Testing PMT Humidity Tolerance: Introduction

 This work was undertaken to determine whether Hamamatsu R7081 PMTs, purchased as spares for the Double Chooz experiment~\cite{DoubleChooz:2022ukr} and potted for immersion in mineral oil, could safely be operated at the waterline of a water Cherenkov detector.
 Previous qualification tests for the PMTs were performed under ambient environmental conditions~\cite{Bauer:2011ne}, and did not address operations in a high-humidity environment.
 The detector in question is the second module of a two-module D$_2$O detector~\cite{COHERENT:2021xhx} under development to benchmark the neutrino flux from Oak Ridge National Laboratory's Spallation Neutron Source, in order to reduce the flux uncertainty on cross-section measurements by the COHERENT collaboration~\cite{Akimov:2022oyb}.
 Due to space constraints at the deployment location, the PMTs are located only at the top of this detector, so their input windows are submerged while the dynode chains and other electronics lie above the waterline.
 Even above the waterline, however, the operational environment can be expected to be very high-humidity.

 In order to test the operability of this PMT model in high humidity, we constructed a low-cost test setup featuring a watertight box into which we injected high-humidity air, and which allowed slight elevation of temperature.
-Section~\ref{sec:env-chamber} describes this environmental chamber in detail.
-In Sec.~\ref{sec:discussion} we show an example of test data acquired with this chamber, and summarize its performance.
+Section~\ref{sec:env-chamber} describes this environmental chamber in detail, while Sec.~\ref{sec:pmt-tests} shows an example of test data acquired with the chamber.
+In Sec.~\ref{sec:discussion} we summarize cost and performance.